 Remove the pot from the heat.
-Add the vanilla extract and about 10 drops of food coloring, one by one, while mixing constantly.
+Add the vanilla extract and about 10 drops of red food coloring, one by one, while mixing constantly.
 (You might need more than 10 drops, depending on your specific food coloring and desired hue.)
-Aim for a color between beige to pink.
+Aim for a color between beige and pink.

-Once you remove the marshmallows from the heat, try to work quickly.
+Once you remove the marshmallows from the heat, try to work briskly.
 The melted marshmallows will get sticky quickly.

-Add the Rice Krispy cereal and mix until fully coated.
+Add the Rice Krispie cereal and mix until fully coated.

 Lightly grease a large spoon and your hands; this will prevent the treats from sticking.
-Check the Rice Krispy mixture to make sure its cool enough to touch, but still moldable.
+Check the Rice Krispie mixture to make sure it's cool enough to touch but still moldable.

 If the mixture in the pot hardens before you're done, you can re-melt it over low heat.

-To each Rice Krispy treat, add a line of red gel icing along the indent.
+To each Rice Krispie treat, add a line of red gel icing along the indent.
 Add zig-zag lines branching out from the center.